Fee Assessment and Payment Requirements

 FERPA affords eligible students certain rights with respect to their education records.
 Students who wish to grant access to family members or other designated individuals to view student account information and/or make payments on the student account should designate those individuals as authorized users in the secure payment portal.
 Log into CougarWeb, then the payment portal, and then designate the individuals as authorized users.
 As authorized users, the individuals will be provided their own unique log in information to access the student account and make payments.

 CougarMail is Collin’s official means of communicating with students, including providing billing information and important account status updates.
 Students are responsible for checking their CougarMail accounts for e-mail notifications of when e-bills are available.
 To ensure students receive account status notifications, students need to log into the CougarWeb secure payment portal to activate the communications.
 Log into CougarWeb, select the Quicklink Pay by Credit Card/Check and then select the Collin College Account Suite bar to enter the secure payment suite.
-Once in the payment suite, students may make payments, set up and update accounts for e-refunds and scheduled payments, designate authorized users, initiate installment plans (fall and spring terms only) and view e-statements.
+Once in the payment suite, students may make payments, set up and update accounts for e-refunds and scheduled payments, designate authorized users, initiate installment plans, and view e-statements.

 Tuition Charges for Dropped Courses: As of the first calendar day of a term (beginning at 12:01 a.m.), any new course registration will be assessed at published tuition rates and any student dropped course, either on-line or in person, will be assessed 30 percent of the course charges.
 The refund percentage is determined by the Texas Higher Education Coordinating Board refund rules.
 Any payment on the account will be applied against the existing course charges before paying for any newly registered tuition and fee assessed charges.
 It is highly recommended students finalize their class schedule prior to the first day of the term, including dropping any courses student does not plan to attend, to avoid any tuition and fee charges for dropped courses which are never attended.
 Finalizing the schedule before the term begins and attending every class session increases student academic success.